-This is the first-ever website to report nationwide, on such a range of procedures, specific surgeons' results in terms of deaths, complications (which we identify based on prolonged lengths of hospital stays), or the need to be readmitted to a hospital.
-The results are adjusted to take into account that some surgeons treat more difficult cases than others in terms of their patients' age and/or medical conditions.
+This is the first-ever website to report nationwide, on such a range of procedures, estimates of specific surgeons' results in terms of patients' deaths, complications (which we identify based on prolonged lengths of hospital stays), or need to be readmitted to a hospital.
+Our analysts have made adjustments intended to take into account that some surgeons treat more difficult cases than others in terms of their patients' age and/or medical conditions.

 - For heart valve and bypass surgery, the patients of the best-performing one-tenth of surgeons had death rates of less than 3 percent in-hospital or within 90 days of discharge, compared to death rates of more than 11 percent for patients of the worst-performing one-tenth of surgeons.

-- Similarly, for major small and large bowel surgery, death rates ranged from less than 6 percent for the best-performing one-tenth of surgeons to more than 20 percent for the worst-performing one-tenth.
+- Similarly, for major small and large bowel surgery, death rates ranged from less than 6 percent for the best-performing one-tenth of surgeons to more than 18 percent for the worst-performing one-tenth.